 You can close your positions manually, or you can set stop orders that will close them automatically for you.
 Stop Limit orders allow you to lock in profits, while stop loss orders will limit your losses.
 You can also set a trailing stop, which is more dynamic and will move according to the position’s performance.

 The size of your positions refers to the number of contracts that you buy or sell in a given trade.
 The bigger the position, the more funds invested in it, and the higher the risk.
 As a retail investor, an important tip is to not risk more than 2% of your investment capital in a single position.
 In order to determine the optimal position size, you also need to know how much money you’re willing to risk in each trade.
 You can then calculate accordingly, taking into account the capital you have available for trading and the price of the shares you’re interested in.

 First, you need to consider your finances and decide how much capital you want to invest.
 Preferably, you must use funds that are dispensable and non-essential, in case your trades don’t go as planned.
 You also need to know how much you’re willing to risk with each trade and plan accordingly.
 Remember that CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.

 Having a solid, tested trading strategy that fits your needs is the basis of risk management in trading, because it allows you to maximise potential profits and may limit risks.
 Risk management tools are available for you to use when trading CFDs on the Plus500 platform.
 They will allow you to be more exact at your exit points, so that you can trade as close to your analysis and strategy as possible.

 As a trader it is important to practice before you risk your funds.
 Trading in the demo mode will allow you to get used to the trading platform you choose, understand the world of trading, and test your strategies.
-Only after you feel comfortable with all aspects of trading, you should start risking your capital.
+Only after you feel comfortable with all aspects of trading, you use real money, and only if you can afford the possibility of risking your capital.